fbpx

 Team members optimize applications in a live production environment to ensure stability and maintainability.
 Before handing over the final product to the client, the implementation phase includes documenting, completing maintenance tasks, and providing user training.

-Why you should use Rapid Application Development?
+Why should you use Rapid Application Development?

 Rapid application development helps the organization deliver applications quickly.
 RAD reduces the time-to-market and provides businesses with a competitive edge as any changes can be quickly incorporated into the business.
 Collaboration and user involvement are key in RAD; it ensures that the software meets user needs and expectations.
 By involving stakeholders and users throughout the development process, RAD enhances customer satisfaction.
 Additionally, RAD promotes cost-effectiveness by identifying issues and requirements early on, increasing productivity by leveraging existing components, and improving software quality through continuous testing and refinement.
 While RAD may not be suitable for all projects, its emphasis on speed, flexibility, collaboration, and user-centric development makes it a valuable approach for many organizations.

-Rapid Application Development Lifecycle
+Rapid Application Development Cycle

 The four stages of RAD are heavily influenced by the systems development lifecycle (or SDLC, for short), and could even be viewed as a condensed version of SDLC.
 Let’s have a look at the general outline of the stages: